Relational Differential Dynamic Logic: Introduction

-This is not the first time that relational reasoning---in a general sense, as opposed to the specific sense of~\S{}\ref{subsec:introRelReasoningIndustryPractise}---is pursued in $\dL$.
-Specifically, the work~\cite{LoosP16} introduces the \emph{refinement} primitive $\beta\le\alpha$; it asserts a refinement relation between two hybrid dynamics, that is, that the set of successor states of $\beta$ is included in that of $\alpha$.
-The work~\cite{LoosP16} is inspired by the software engineering paradigm of incremental modeling (supported by languages and tools such as Event-B~\cite{Abrial10EventBBook,ButlerAB16}); the outcome is a rigorous deductive framework for refining an abstract model (with more nondeterminism) into a more concrete one (with less nondeterminism).
-In contrast, as demonstrated in~\S{}\ref{subsec:introRelReasoningIndustryPractise}, we compare one concrete model (not necessarily with nondeterminism) with another.
-Here we draw inspirations from the relational extensions of the Floyd--Hoare logic~\cite{Benton04,AguirreBG0S17,AzevedoGHK18arxiv}, rather than Event-B. Combining these two orthogonal directions of relational extension of $\dL$ is important future work.
+This is not the first time that relational reasoning---in a general sense---has been pursued in $\dL$.
+Specifically, Loos and Platzer introduce the \emph{refinement} primitive $\beta\le\alpha$, which asserts a refinement relation between two hybrid dynamics, meaning the set of successor states of $\beta$ is included in that of $\alpha$~\cite{LoosP16}.
+This kind of relation is inspired by the software engineering paradigm of incremental modeling (supported by languages and tools such as Event-B~\cite{Abrial10EventBBook,ButlerAB16}); the result is a rigorous deductive framework for refining an abstract model (with more nondeterminism) into a more concrete one (with less nondeterminism).
+In contrast, we compare one concrete model (not necessarily with nondeterminism) with another.
+Thus, our notion of relational reasoning builds more on relational extensions of the Floyd--Hoare logic~\cite{Benton04,AguirreBG0S17,AzevedoGHK19} than on Event-B. Combining these two orthogonal kinds of relational extensions of $\dL$ is important future work.